bennn/dissertation/dissertation/scrbl/README.md

 - [ ] start every chapter with acks, papers, people
 - [ ] paragraph style looks bad with subsections

+#### dependencies

+racket 7.7 +
+python xxx
+sloccount

 #### dear diary

 2020-06-18 : need to get moving, spend 2 hours/day or more cmon now
+2020-07-09 : we are rolling now, but still way slow progress/hour is pitiful

 #### outlines